Neutrino Mass Signatures in the Galaxy Bispectrum: Perturbation Theory Bispectrum

-where $\mathcal{L}_{\ell}$ is a Legendre polynomial of order $\ell$.
-The leading-order (tree-level) matter bispectrum represents correlations of matter density fluctuations at three different wave-vectors:
+The leading-order (tree-level) matter bispectrum represents correlations of matter density fluctuations at three different wave-vectors, as \citep{Scoccimarro1999}:

-where $\langle \rangle$ means taking an expectation value over many possible draws from the distribution of the initial density fluctuations, which according to the ergodic hypothesis we take as equivalent to averaging over many different spatial regions of the Universe.
+where $\langle \rangle$ means taking an expectation value over many possible draws from the distribution of the initial density fluctuations.
+According to the ergodic hypothesis, we take this as equivalent to averaging over many different spatial regions of the Universe.

 We note that PT does not predict the location of each galaxy, but rather the statistical properties of the density field.
-Therefore, all the information is encoded in the $N$-Point Correlation Functions (NPCFs) of the density field (though on very small scales see \cite{Carron_2012}).
-At linear order, since the density field is believed to be a Gaussian field, all the odd-point correlation functions vanish and even-point functions can be expressed in terms of the linear power spectrum $P(k)$:
+Therefore, all the information is encoded in the $N$-Point Correlation Functions (NPCFs) of the density field (though on very small scales see \citep{Carron_2012}).
+At linear order, since the density field is believed to be a Gaussian Random Field (GRF), all the odd-point correlation functions vanish and even-point functions can be expressed in terms of the linear power spectrum $P(k)$ via Wick's Theorem \citep{wick1950evaluation}.
+The power spectrum is defined via \citep{Bernardeau_2002}

 However, since gravitational structure formation induces non-linearity the matter bispectrum offers additional information.
-Yet galaxy redshift surveys observe not the matter bispectrum but the galaxy bispectrum.
-Galaxies are biased tracers of the matter, where the bias coefficients encode unknown details of galaxy formation physics that we marginalize over when fitting models.
-We have (e.g. \citep{Desjacques:2018})
+Yet \textit{galaxy} redshift surveys observe not the matter bispectrum but the galaxy bispectrum.
+Galaxies are biased tracers of the matter, where the bias coefficients encode unknown details of galaxy formation physics over which we often marginalize when fitting models.